Help Accelerate Breakthroughs at Mayo Clinic With Your Property

 You can give real estate to Mayo Clinic in the following ways:

 A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
-In as little as one sentence or two, you can ensure that your support for Mayo Clinic continues after your lifetime.
+In as little as one sentence, you can ensure that your support for Mayo Clinic continues after your lifetime.

 This gift can be a wonderful way for you to benefit Mayo Clinic and simultaneously transfer appreciated real estate to your family tax-free.
 You should consider funding the charitable lead trust with real estate that is income-producing and expected to increase in value over the term of the trust.

 A gift of real estate may be a perfect way to honor your loved one in perpetuity.
 When you make an endowed gift of real estate, your contribution is invested with and becomes part of our endowment.
 An annual distribution is made for the purpose you designate.
 Because the principal remains intact, the fund will generate support in perpetuity.